 ** Correction: We have received an important clarification regarding the HALA meeting on the evening of Tuesday January 26th.
 The meeting will have a “resource fair” format with many simultaneous presentations by staff from city departments (Planning & Community Development, Construction & Inspections, Parks, Transportation, et cetera).
 The Mayor is expected to speak at 6:00 PM and other members of the City Council are expected to attend. **

-It is important for many people from Wallingford to take advantage of this opportunity to talk to everyone there from the city, including the Mayor and our other elected officials.
+It is important for many people from Wallingford to take advantage of this opportunity to talk to everyone there with the help of professionals from AtlantaConcreteContractors.com of this city, including the Mayor and our other elected officials.

 Let them know your point of view!